Stacy Trasancos, Ph.D.

 Dr. Stacy Trasancos

-Stacy Trasancos, scientist, theologian, and mother, has a doctorate in chemistry, a master’s in dogmatic theology, and seven children.
+Stacy Trasancos, scientist, theologian, and mother, has a doctorate in chemistry, a master’s in dogmatic theology, and seven children and six grandchildren.
 She worked as a chemist for DuPont before converting to Catholicism and radically restructuring her life.
 She left her career to stay home with her kids, from there becoming a writer and educator.
 Now, she is the Executive Director of Bishop Strickland’s St. Philip Institute in Tyler, Texas.
 She also teaches online theology courses for Seton Hall University and is a Fellow of the Word on Fire Institute.

 Dr. Trasancos lives with her family in Hideaway, Texas.
 With over three decades of scholarly pursuit and parenting experience, she is passionate about leading souls to Christ while keeping it real.